8bitmcu/st7789_mpy/README.md

 # ST7789 Driver for MicroPython

+This driver is a fork of [russhughes's st7789 mpy driver](https://github.com/russhughes/st7789_mpy).
+This driver is faster at rending text through the write() function, as it buffers the whole text-block before rendering it.

+---

 This driver is based on [devbis' st7789_mpy driver.](https://github.com/devbis/st7789_mpy) I modified the original driver for one of my projects to add: